-- 1972: 118 people die after fire broke out at the Sennichi Department Store in Osaka, Japan.
+- 1972: 118 people die after fire broke out at the Sennichi department store in Osaka, Japan.

-- 1985: A confrontation between Philadelphia authorities and the radical group MOVE ends as police drop a bomb onto the group's row house, igniting a fire that killed 11 people and destroys 61 homes.
+- 1985: A confrontation between Philadelphia authorities and the radical group MOVE ends as police drop a bomb onto the group's row house, igniting a fire that killed 11 people and destroyed 61 homes.

 - 1994: President Bill Clinton nominates federal appeals Judge Stephen G. Breyer to the U.S. Supreme Court to replace retiring Justice Harry A. Blackmun; Breyer would go on to win Senate confirmation.